Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 What happens if I renew my license without completing the training?
 Your license renewal may be denied or delayed until you provide proof of completion.
 The Illinois IDFPR enforces this mandate strictly and may require additional documentation if you attempt to renew without meeting this requirement.

-Is there an exemption for Registered Nurses who do not work with dementia patients?
-No, all Illinois RNs must complete this training regardless of practice setting or patient population.
+Is there an exemption for Licensed Practical Nurses who do not work with dementia patients?
+No, all Illinois LPNs must complete this training regardless of practice setting or patient population.
 The requirement applies to all active license holders because dementia knowledge is essential for all nursing professionals given the prevalence of cognitive impairment across healthcare settings.

 Complete Your Required Alzheimer’s & Dementia Training Online